Farmers React to USDA Allocating $700 Million for Regenerative Agriculture

 Health and Human Services Secretary Robert F. Kennedy Jr. is joined by Agriculture Secretary Brooke Rollins and California farmer Blake Alexander (L) during the announcement of a $700 million pilot program to support regenerative agriculture, at the Department of Agriculture in Washington on Dec.
 10, 2025.
 (Photo by Chip Somodevilla/Getty Images)

-American farming was decimated by the Dust Bowl in the 1930s.
+U.S. farming was decimated by the Dust Bowl in the 1930s.
 In response, Congress created the NRCS with the intention of improving the land and conserving America’s soil and water resources.
-Between 1948 and 2021, total U.S. farm production increased 190 percent, while total farm inputs—including land, labor, and water—decreased about 2 percent in the same period.
+Between 1948 and 2021, total U.S. farm production increased by 190 percent, while total farm inputs—including land, labor, and water—decreased by about 2 percent in the same period.

 In a Dec.
-10 press release, NRCS acknowledged that “current conservation programs at USDA have become overly burdensome and farmers are bogged down with red tape whenever they try to adopt soil health and regenerative agriculture practices.”
+10 statement, NRCS acknowledged that “current conservation programs at USDA have become overly burdensome and farmers are bogged down with red tape whenever they try to adopt soil health and regenerative agriculture practices.”

-USDA data shows that farmers recently reported 25 percent of their acreage having water-driven erosion concerns and 16 percent of acreage having wind-driven erosion issues, according to the press release.
+USDA data show that farmers recently reported that 25 percent of their acreage has water-driven erosion concerns and 16 percent of acreage has wind-driven erosion issues, according to the statement.

 The pilot program addresses these challenges by reducing administrative burdens for producers, expanding access to new and beginning farmers, and boosting yields and long-term soil resilience across operations, the NRCS said.

-Describing the program on its website, the NRCS added that “for too long” funding has “unintentionally encouraged isolated, practice-by-practice conservation, rather than holistic management.”
+Describing the program on its website, the NRCS stated that “for too long” funding has “unintentionally encouraged isolated, practice-by-practice conservation, rather than holistic management.”

-Through the pilot program, farmers can bundle multiple regenerative practices into one application, “streamlining the process and increasing flexibility for operations,” the NRCS press release said.
+Through the pilot program, farmers can bundle multiple regenerative practices into one application, “streamlining the process and increasing flexibility for operations,” the NRCS statement reads.

-The program is designed for farmers who are “ready to take the next step in regenerative agriculture,” the NRCS added.
+The program is designed for farmers who are “ready to take the next step in regenerative agriculture,” the NRCS said.

 NRCS will also establish an advisory council composed of farmers, consumers, and private partners.

-The council will include 15 members—nine regenerative farmers representing production systems, three corporate supply-chain or consumer packaged goods representatives, and three consumer or MAHA representatives, the NRCS reported.
+The council will include 15 members, the NRCS reported: nine regenerative farmers representing production systems, three corporate supply chain or consumer packaged goods representatives, and three consumer or MAHA representatives.

-Rick Clark, an Indiana-based regenerative farmer and co-founder of American Regeneration, an organization committed to advancing regenerative agriculture initiatives, called the pilot program “a victory for regeneration” and said it is “exactly what the farmer needs to start making changes on their farm.”
+Rick Clark, an Indiana-based regenerative farmer and cofounder of American Regeneration, an organization committed to advancing regenerative agriculture initiatives, called the pilot program “a victory for regeneration” and said it is “exactly what the farmer needs to start making changes” on a farm.

 After the Dec.
 10 announcement, Clark participated in a roundtable representing producers who are showing the viability of regenerative agriculture at scale.